igorfratel/genome_groups/README.md

     -e --execution_mode full
     -n --neighborhoods_filename  "File containing the genomic neighborhoods"
     -s --prot_sim_filename  "File containing pairs of proteins and their similarities"
-    -f --formatted_prot_filename "File already formatted as the input for the homology detection method"
+    -f --formatted_prot_filename "File already formatted as the input for the homology detection method (eg: nc method receives a blast file containing the pid's and the bitscore separated by spaces)"
     -p --protein_comparing  "Method for comparing proteins (default: nc)"
     -t --prot_stringency  "Minimum similarity required to treat two proteins as a related pair (default 0)"
     -r --neigh_stringency "Minimum threshold to display the similarity between two neighborhoods (default 0)"
     -g --neigh_comparing  "Method for comparing genomic neighborhoods (default: porthodom method)"
-    -o --output  "Where the neighborhood similarities should be written (outputs do stdout if the filename is - or if not used)"
+    -o --output  "Where the neighborhood similarities should be written (outputs to stdout if the filename is - or if not used)"
     -a --pairings_filename "Where the chosen pairings between proteins in the neighborhoods should be written (if not specified, does not generate a pairings file)"